 1Yr·

-From seeking and finding meaningful financial goals
+Searching for and finding meaningful financial goals

 And the appropriate strategy

-Step 1: Make clear what you want
+Step 1: Be clear about what you want

 That's your goal.
 Or at least the first step towards it.